LMP1110H: Neural Stem Cells - brain development and maintenance

 No specific courses are required, however, we prefer background knowledge in molecular genetics and biochemistry (such as LMP301H1 / BCH242Y / MGY340H1).

-- introduce a different advanced genetic technique (using primary literature which you will read prior to the lecture)
+- In the first half, lecture material will cover aspects of neural stem cell biology in the developing or mature brain and introduce a different advanced genetic technique (using primary literature which students will read prior to the lecture).

 firstname.lastname@example.org for administrative queries.

 This course is offered every year in the Fall session.

 Participation in class – 10%.
 You will be assessed based on your participation in the discussion of published papers in the second half of each lecture, attendance, and syllabus quiz.